College Counseling Philosophy

 During junior year, we begin the college search and application process, collaborating with advisors, teachers, Grade Heads and college representatives to engage students in a detailed, developmentally appropriate program that continues through senior year and graduation.
 We equip them with the necessary tools and guide them in taking an active role in this process, just as they do with all aspects of their education.
 We remind students that the college selection process is a learning experience, and we help them take advantage of every teachable moment that emerges.

-• Small group workshops for students during the school day on choosing a college, writing essays, presenting their extracurricular activities and sharpening interviewing techniques
+• Small group workshops for students during the school day on researching colleges, writing application essays, presenting their extracurricular activities and sharpening interviewing techniques

 • Opportunities to meet at Parker with representatives from more than 100 colleges and universities; please see the list located under “downloads” on this page